alanduvall/alanduvall.github.io/_posts/2013-12-28-hello-world.md

 ---
 layout: post
 title: Alan Duvall is finally live on the web
+description: Alan Duvall is taking on the 90 day challenge to conquer his name in the search results.
+Follow his progress and feel free to add to the discussion on twitter.
 ---

 It has been a long time coming and I am happy to say I finally have a blog up on the interwebs.
 Now if only I could get on "the google"